Casi ángeles: Reception

 In January, Disney Channel started airing the show to Latin America, in a highly edited version cutting all the sexual and violent elements.
 To promote the show and their CD, the Teen Angels traveled to Mexico City for a showcase and interviews.
 The third season finally debuted in Argentina in April, six months after production began.
-Without no substantial competition, after Patito Feo was canceled due to season 2's disastrous number, ratings went through the roof.
 The third season average is, up to August, 15 points, two points higher than 2008.
 The third CD is also the best-selling album of the year until the moment.
 However, the live musical could not top the first two seasons' attendance numbers due to the swine flu epidemic which caused panic in Buenos Aires in July, during the Winter vacations.
 In August, sales were normalized and the concerts started to sell out fast as usual.
 However, all the canceled shows in July meant 2009 musical would not top previous years' numbers.
 In the end, it sold 100,000 tickets, which was less than the two previous seasons.

 In late 2008, after the debut of the second season, Casi Ángeles became a gigantic hit in Israel.
 Peter Lanzani and Lali Espósito visited the country to promote the show and caused hysteria.
 The complete cast visited Tel Aviv in October 2009 for a series of sold-out concerts which had over 80,000 tickets sold.
 Peter and Mariana were also chosen as spokespeople for the Keff shampoo.

 The third season ended on 5 December 2009.
 It reached 16.6 points and didn't exceed the season 2 season finale or the season 3 debut (both achieved 18.4 points).
 Season 3 averaged 14 points, the same as season 2.
 However, there was a drop in the ratings from the middle of the season.

 In November, the Teen Angels did a promotional tour across Latin America.
 In December, they'll visit Spain and Italy.

 The show was renewed for a fourth season and will return to Telefe in 2010.
 The Teen Angels will star in Coca-Cola Argentina's Christmas promotional campaign and will be featured on Coke's cans.